Exploring today's technology for tomorrow's possibilities

 Whether you need a more advanced graphics card for work, pleasure, or both, it’s best to go with the best one you can afford.
 It can save you both time and money later on when your graphic design workstation is a modern powerhouse.

 2. Increase the RAM for video editing

-, you’ll have an easier time running heavy-duty software and loading videos, even in 4K.
+Video editing requires a lot of RAM, and the more you have, the more likely your PC will handle lengthy editing sessions.
+When you upgrade your RAM, you’ll have an easier time running heavy-duty software and loading videos, even in 4K.
 What is amazing about the HP Z workstation is that it provides myriad slots for RAM, which makes customization a breeze.

 If you’re in the video editing field, we recommend at least 16GB of memory, if not more, depending on your preferred video quality.
 If you’re working in 4K or above, you should opt for a minimum of 32GB.
 This extra performance can make all the difference when dealing with large video files, especially if you go with a higher-end graphics card and plenty of local storage, too.